chi-immigration-task-force/icirr-app/README.md

 ### Install Xcode
 1. Download it from the app store?
 I think you can also download it directly from the apple developer site, which I usually try to do because then updates don't act as stupidly...
+2. Open Xcode at least once to accept the license agreement and install the command line tools

 ## Running the app
 ### Initializing the platforms and plugins